The Japanese Delicacy (V): Natto | Shotengai Skip to main content

 Natto

 Today, natto is available at convenience stores and supermarkets throughout Japan.
-All you need is to stir it before eating.
-There is even a saying in Japan that stirring natto 100 times will give you good lucks.
-Natto endows rich flavors to food, therefore, natto is often served with other foods.
+All you need to do is to stir it before eating.
+There is even a saying in Japan that stirring natto 100 times will give you good luck.
+Natto endows rich flavors to food, so natto is often served with other foods.
 Some common ones are:

-1. Natto gohan: It is one of the typical ways of eating.
-Natto is served over a bowl of rice after mixingwith seasonings.
+1. Natto gohan: It is one of the common ways of eating natto.
+Natto is served over a bowl of rice after mixing with seasonings.
 It is a good choice for either breakfast or a quick meal.

-2. Natto soup: Addingnatto to miso soup to mellow the flavor and texture.
+2. Natto soup: Adding natto to miso soup will mellow the flavor and texture.

-4. Natto noddles: Some Japanese people like to put natto on their noddles.
-There is no limit to the range of noodles, from Japaneseramen to Italian
+4. Natto noodles: Some Japanese people like to put natto on their noodles.
+There is no limit to the range of noodles, from Japanese ramen to Italian noodles.

 As natto has become more and more popular, the ways to eat natto have become more diverse, such as natto pizza and natto ice cream.
-It is important to note that natto is not a single species.
+It is important to note that natto is not just one type of natto.
 There are three types of traditional natto: 1.
 Amanatto (sweet natto by cooking the soybeans with sugar), 2.
 Itohiki natto (Japanese people often eat it with rice), and 3.
-Tera natto (It has a blending flavor of savory and fresh).
+Tera natto (It is blended with saltiness and umami).
 New types of natto replace the traditional pungent smell flavor with a coffee aroma, making them more palatable.